GOP rep introducing bill to expose China to potential US litigation on coronavirus

 Get the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-Rep. Jason Gooden, R-Texas, is introducing a bill Friday targeting China over the coronavirus outbreak that would open it up to potential litigation in American courts if the country is found to have "manufactured" the virus.
+Rep. Lance Gooden, R-Texas, is introducing a bill Friday targeting China over the coronavirus outbreak that would open it up to potential litigation in American courts if the country is found to have "manufactured" the virus.

 The bill, called the Stop COVID Act, would amend the Foreign Sovereign Immunities Act (FSIA) to state that other countries "shall not be immune from the jurisdiction of the courts of the United States in any case where such foreign state is found, whether intentionally or unintentionally, to have discharged a biological weapon ... in the United States or such discharge results in the bodily injury of [a] United States citizen."